 from a City approved List of Preferred Appraisers, to determine the uplift value, based

 on the City’s Terms of Reference for an Appraisal Report.
-The Appraisal Report will be reviewed by the City's Realty staff for a fee.
+The Appraisal Report will be reviewed by the City's Realty staff for a fee of $1500.
+A cheque made out to the Corporation of the City of Brampton must be submitted at the Planning front counter for the review of the Appraisal Report.

 Planning staff will lead negotiations with owners/developers regarding the nature of Section 37 community benefits.
 Planning staff will also coordinate input from other departments on the appropriate provision and costing of community benefits.
 The Ward Councillors will be consulted by staff between the time of the Public Meeting and the preparation of the Recommendation Report to the Planning & Development Committee.